sweetmixture/CF_CLUSTERSpy/README.md

 Once you successfully finshed cloning the repository, you can find two different sample input files, '1_AIMS_N6.xyz' and '1_SLAM_N6.xyz', which are structural data of (SnO)N clusters with size of N=6 calculated by using DFT (density functional theory) and SLAM force field, respectively.

-To compare those two different structures, one might try the following command line,
+To compare those two different structures, one can try the following command line,

 $ python CF_CLUSTERSpy_MAIN.py 1_AIMS_N6.xyz 1_SLAM_N6.xyz